cockou/cockou/README.md

-Hello, I'm Rodrigo P Lujano.
+I'm Rodrigo P Lujano.
-Learning JS while creating WebApps for Offline Business
+Learning JS while creating WebApps for Offline Business I work under RedKit.co and have a blog on ihaveafew.online

 <!---
 cockou/cockou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.